All Episodes

 dan friesen

-Those two things cannot be simultaneously true.
+Those two things cannot be simultaneously true in my mind.

 It's ridiculous.